arocks/punchscript/README.md

 $ opam depext -i js_of_ocaml js_of_ocaml-ppx js_of_ocaml-lwt
 ```

-Use the Makefile to build a release target producing the javascript file
+Use the Makefile to build a release target producing the javascript file:

 ```
 $ make release